Update: Remote controlling the True Bypass here.

 Update: True Bypass Relay with muting here.

-Update: True Bypass kits now available for sale here.
+Update: True Bypass kits are available to buy in the shop here.

 Update: True Bypass bare PCB’s now available for sale here.